-A good employee benefits program can help your business recruit and retain the best employees.
-How does your benefit program measure up to your competitors’—in our area and in your industry?
-We can evaluate your existing benefits and design a program that achieves the best balance of attractiveness to employees and cost to you.
+An excellent employee benefits program can help your business recruit and retain the best employees.
+How does your benefit program measure up to your competitors’ employee benefits programs—in your area and in your industry?
+We can evaluate your existing benefits and design a program that achieves the best balance of attractiveness to employees and the best cost to you.

-Please check out our HR solutions powered by ThinkHR.
+Please check out our HR solutions powered by HR360.

 Group Health Benefits

-In survey after survey, employees rank health benefits as one of the most important things they look for in a job.
-Most employers offer health insurance, finding the favorable tax treatment benefits both the employer and the employees.
+Employees repeatedly rank health benefits as one of the most important things they look for in a job.
+Most employers offer health insurance, so finding the favorable tax treatment benefits is important to both the employer and the employees.

 Did you know that employers with as few as two employees can buy group health insurance to cover employees and, if you choose, their dependents?
-We can tailor health coverage solutions for groups of any size.
-We work with the best health insurers doing business in our area and will work with you to find a solution that meets your needs and budget.
+We can customize health coverage solutions for groups of any size.
+Amber Star Insurance works with the best health insurers who are doing business in your area and will work with you to find a solution that meets your needs and budget.